MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/configure-email.md

 ---
 title: "Configure email in Dynamics 365 for Sales Professional by integrating with Exchange | MicrosoftDocs"
-description: ""
+description: "Enable users to send and receive emails by configuring email in Dynamics 365 for Sales Professional."
 keywords: ""
+ms.date: 04/05/2019
+ms.service:
+  - "dynamics-365-sales"
+ms.custom:
+  - "dyn365-sales"
+ms.topic: article
+applies_to:
+  - "Dynamics 365 for Customer Engagement"
+  - "Dynamics 365 for Customer Engagement apps version 9.x"
+ms.assetid: c0fd21e7-c669-46bb-9db2-347a45197483
 author: shubhadaj
 ms.author: shujoshi
 manager: annbe
-applies_to:
-  - Dynamics 365 for Customer Engagement
-  - Dynamics 365 for Customer Engagement apps version 9.x
-ms.date: 03/26/2019
-ms.service: dynamics-365-sales
-ms.topic: article
-ms.assetid: c0fd21e7-c669-46bb-9db2-347a45197483
-ms.custom: dyn365-sales
 ---

 # Configure email in Dynamics 365 for Sales Professional by integrating with Exchange

 To store email and other messaging records in Dynamics 365 for Sales Professional, you need to synchronize it with your email system.